A local AI for Gramps?

 Les instructions à l’AI/IA (AI/IA tools ou outil local ?) risquent d’être un peu longues…

-According to AI:
+According to the AI:

-1. What is the purpose of this transformation?
+1. What is this transformation for?

-Goal: Convert a Phonex key (e.g., “D153”) into a unique number, which could enable:
+Objective: Convert a Phonex key (e.g., “D153”) into a unique number, which could enable:

 • Numerical comparison between keys (e.g., for sorting or grouping names).